iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 custom Git reference.

-You can add experiments to your Git history by committing the experiment you want to track, which you'll see later in this tutorial.
+You can add experiments to your Git history by committing the experiment you want to track, which you'll see later in this t$ utorial.

 ## Setting up the project